5 Surprising Ways Stress Affects Sleep –

 Sleep is a vital function of the human body that is often taken for granted.
 It helps your brain recharge and your body to rest.
 However, when quality is poor, your body does not get the full benefits of sleep.

 Research has shown that most Americans would feel healthier, happier, and safer if they were able to sleep an extra 60 to 90 minutes.
 The American Psychological Association’s 2014 Stress in America survey also shows that stress is interfering with sleep, preventing a lot of adults and teenagers from getting the sleep that they need to be healthy.
 Stress can come in different forms and can be present in many areas of your life.
 If left unchecked, stress can significantly affect sleep.

 Stress lowers your shut-eye quality.
 The Stress in America survey showed that 42% of adults are getting only fair or poor quality of sleep when they are stressed.

-Stress can also cause a type of dream known as stress dream or anxiety dream.
-After experiencing a stress dream, you may feel uneasy, distressed, and apprehensive upon waking up.
+Stress can also cause a type of dream known as a stress dream or anxiety dream.
+After experiencing a stressful dream, you may feel uneasy, distressed, and apprehensive upon waking up.
 They can also recur, which means you might probably have anxiety dreams as long as you remain stressed.
 As a result, stress builds up which further reduces the quality of your sleep.

 Stress Increases Insomnia Risk